ankitpokhrel/jira-cli/README.md

 2. Run `jira init`, select installation type as `Local`, and provide required details to generate a config file required for the tool.

+   **Note:** If your on-premise Jira installation is using a language other than `English`, then the issue/epic creation may not work because the older version of Jira API doesn't return untranslated name for `issuetypes`.
+In that case, you will have to fill in `epic.name`, `epic.link` and `issue.types.*.handle` fields manually in the generated config to get the expected behavior.

 #### Shell completion
 Check `jira completion --help` for more info on setting up a bash/zsh shell completion.